 Hello, I'm Emily.

 I collaborate with clients to resolve symptoms of trauma and stress, become more embodied and self-regulated, and develop new ways of maintaining presence and peace.
-I love sharing the practices of yoga and Somatic Experiencing® (SE) because they:

-emphasize an empowerment-based approach to recovery, and
+emphasize an empowerment-based approach; and

 allow for the non-linear nature of healing to unfold.

 I strive to create a safe and non-judgmental space to allow for exploration, connection, and creativity on the path to healing.
 I facilitate sessions through a trauma-informed lens, offering clients total choice and control over their own experience.

 I would describe my therapeutic and teaching style as playful, sensitive, and real.

 I am a Somatic Experiencing® Practitioner (SEP) with the Trauma Institute.
 I serve on the Trauma Institute's Teaching Assistant team.
 I completed the Full Embodiment: Healing Sexuality Trauma training with Ariel Giarretto.
 I am currently training in Dynamic Attachment with Dr. Diane Poole Heller, a toolkit for healing early attachment wounds and forming healthy adult relationships.

 I design and facilitate trainings in Embodiment, Regulation, and Resiliency for first responders, mental health professionals, clinicians, and yoga teachers.
 I have facilitated these trainings across California and Nevada.
 In 2013, I co-founded Firefly Yoga International, a non-profit that pioneered trauma-informed yoga programs and yoga teacher trainings across the United States.